signalogic/SigSRF_SDK/mediaTest_readme.md

 Note that sox channels start with 1, if you specify 0 then sox auto-generates a "perfect silence" output.

 The source Tnn.wav files are 16 kHz 16-bit signed PCM format, originally published by ITU as part of the G.722.2 wideband codec standard.
-Not all of the Tnn.wav files are included in the Rar packages or Docker containers, but you can create them by splitting them out for Nchan21.wav.
-If for some reason you need a copy from Signalogic please contact us and let us know.
+Not all of the Tnn.wav files are included in the Rar packages or Docker containers, but you can create them by splitting them out of Nchan21.wav with sox commands.
+If you need a copy from Signalogic please contact us and let us know.

 Below is an htop screencap showing CPU core consumption during a codec max capacity test: